|

 in. diameter log will need 7, and a 6 in. diameter log will need 9 rows.
 A 4 in.

-log usually is given about 40 - 50 Dowels.
-The more Dowels
+log usually is given about 40 - 50 plugs.
+The more plugs

 you use per log, the faster the wood will be colonized with mushroom mycelium.